sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-smaa.md

 ![iMMERSE SMAA Main Image](../images/smaa_main.png)

-iMMERSE: Anti-Aliasing is Marty's itteration of SMAA.
-SMAA is a method of anti-aliasing which is both fast and effective.
-It has became an industry standard since it's initial release, leaving behind other performance-heavy shaders with the same goal.

-SMAA is best used where games only offer solutions such as FXAA or when no anti-aliasing solution is provided at all.
+iMMERSE: Anti-Aliasing is Marty's iteration of SMAA.
+SMAA is a fast and effective method of anti-aliasing, becoming an industry standard since its initial release.
+It outperforms other performance-heavy shaders with the same goal. iMMERSE: Anti-Aliasing is best used where games only offer solutions such as FXAA or when no anti-aliasing solution is provided at all.

 ---

 ## SMAA's Debug

-In order to better visualize what SMAA is doing, it's best to use it's debug function.
+To better see what SMAA is doing, use its debug function.
 You can find these debug functions at the bottom of the shader arguments.

 ![SMAA Debug View](../images/smaa_debug_ui.png)